Philadelphia Restoration Driver License Lawyer

-Have you received a notice from the Pennsylvania Department of Transportation (PennDOT) that your license was suspended or revoked?
+Have you received a notice from the Pennsylvania Department of Transportation (PennDOT) that your license has been suspended or revoked?
 Attempting to find out what caused your suspension or how to fix it can be a frustrating process.
-Our attorneys have extensive experience restoring people's licenses.
+Our attorneys have extensive experience in restoring people’s licenses.

 Risk of Ignoring Your Suspension Notice

 If you received a notice that your license was suspended, ignoring it or assuming it will go away carries several risks.
 If you are stopped by police, you can be cited with Driving Under Suspension, or Driving Under Suspension, DUI related.
-These two citations carry either a one year, or two year additional license suspension, in addition to what you may have to serve.
-These citations can also carry jail time, which is imposed at the discretion of the judge hearing the case.
+These two citations carry either a one- or two-year additional license suspension, in addition to what you may have to serve.
+These citations may also carry jail time, which is imposed at the discretion of the judge hearing the case.

 Philadelphia Driver License Restoration Lawyer

 If your license is suspended or revoked, you must take steps to get credit for your suspension and see if you can correct the issue that caused the suspension in the first place.
-Our attorneys have experience dealing with PennDOT and correcting the underlying reasons your license could have been suspended.
-Those reasons can be traffic related, or related to other things in your past.
+Our attorneys have experience dealing with PennDOT, and correcting the underlying reasons your license could have been suspended.
+Those reasons can be traffic related, or related to other aspects of your past.

-If you received a notice or have reason to believe that your license is currently suspended, call us today at (215) 437-3058 or feel free to use our online chat to have us review your case for free.
+If you received a notice, or have reason to believe that your license is currently suspended, call us today at 215-543-7220, or feel free to use our online chat to have us review your case for free.

 This content was written on behalf of Greg Prosmushkin.